f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/Migrating_BIG_IP_from_VMware_to_Nutanix.rst

 .. image:: ./Assets/stage_1_verification.jpg

-Now, before proceeding to Stage 2, couple of BIG-IPs are deployed and no configs were done to it.
+Now, before proceeding to Stage 2, couple of BIG-IPs are deployed in Nutanix and no configs were done to it.

+Refer to
+`BIG-IP Deployment on Nutanix
+<bigip/workflow-guides/application-delivery-security/workload/BIG-IP-Deployment-Nutanix.rst>`_
+for Deployment Steps

 .. image:: ./Assets/big_ip_vms_nutanix.jpg